Best time to find cheap flights, 2% potential price drop

 What time of day is cheapest to fly?

 At the moment, flights in the morning are likely to offer the best value for money for your Gatwick trip.
-A flight in the afternoon will more often than not be of higher cost.
+A flight in the evening will more often than not be of higher cost.

 London Gatwick Airport is the second-busiest international airport in the UK – in terms of passenger traffic.
 Despite its sizeable distance from central London – it is situated north of Crawley almost 50km from the central business district – great transport links to and from the airport ensure that it remains an incredibly popular entry-point for visitors.